 Lammy from UmJammer Lammy is a very shy, insecure girl.
 She appears utterly uncomfortable with talking to people with whom she isn't already acquainted, and she becomes stricken with anxiety when put on the spot or made the center of attention.
 Further evidence toward this comes in when she flashes back to her and her band making the poster for their upcoming gig, specifically saying, "My picture doesn't have to stand out."However, when she has her guitar, either with her orin her mind...

-Oka Ruto, the Occult Club president, from Yandere Simulator.
+Oka Ruto, the Occult Club president.
 Her default walk cycle has her hunched over and trying to take up as little space as possible, and she speaks in a halting, hesitating manner.
 Her student info also notes her shyness.

 Yandere-chan acts like this if she gets too close to Senpai (in fact she switches to the same walk cycle as Oka).
 The hand-wringing can be something of an inconvenience, as she drops whatever she was holding (like, say, a bloody knife).